 Please feel free to contact potential supervisors.
 Contact information is available on People.

-Occasionally post-doctoral research positions associated with specific projects will be advertised on this site.
+Occasionally post-doctoral research positions associated with specific projects will be advertised on this site (see bottom of page).

 We welcome interest from those wishing to hold externally-funded research fellowships (e.g., NERC Independent Research Fellowship, 1851 Research Fellowships, Leverhulme Trust Early Career Fellowships) in Oxford.
 Please feel free to contact faculty in the department of Earth Sciences or firstname.lastname@example.org at the University Museum of Natural History.